The Hitchhiker's Guide to SQL Injection prevention

 - A somewhat tricky case, when we are creating our list of identifiers dynamically, based on user input, and there could be fields a user isn't allowed to.
 The very common case is creating an insert query dynamically based on the keys and values of the

 $_POSTarray.
 Although we can format both properly, there is still a possibility for some field like 'admin' or 'permissions' that can be set by site admin only.
 And these fields should be never allowed from user input.

 And to solve these both cases, we have to implement another approach which is called whitelisting.

-In this case every dynamic parameter have to be pre-written in your script already, and all the possible values have to be chosen from that set.
+In this case, every dynamic parameter has to be pre-written in your script already, and all the possible values have to be chosen from that set.

 For example, to do dynamic ordering:

 $key = array_search($_GET['sort'],$orders)); // see if we have such a name

 $orderby = $orders[$key]; //if not, first one will be set automatically. smart enough :)